oncody/civ-board-game-2010/README.md

 then the card ability cannot be used for as long as the token is blockaded.

-Culture cards
+* Culture cards
-Resource abilities
+* Resource abilities
-Limited to once per use
+* Limited to once per use
-Wonder cards
+* Wonder cards
-Wonders are not immune to blockades either.
+* Wonders are not immune to blockades either.
 While an enemy figure remains in the same square as a wonder’s marker, the special ability on the wonder’s card cannot be used and the culture produced by its marker cannot be collected.

-### Turn Phase 1: Start of Turn (One at a time)
+### Start of Turn Phase
+* Turn phase 1
+* One at a time
-Advance first player token
+* Advance first player token
-Skip the first turn of the game
+* Skip the first turn of the game
-Start of turn abilities
+* Start of turn abilities
-Do not include squares blockaded by an enemy army or scout figure Convert a scout into a city and adopt a new social policy
+* Do not include squares blockaded by an enemy army or scout figure
+* Convert a scout into a city and adopt a new social policy

 Change government
 Change to a government unlocked last turn